 Inspections: general

+The Council shall establish appropriate mechanisms for inspection as provided for in article 162 (2) (z) of the Convention.

-The Contractor shall permit the Authority to send its Inspectors aboard vessels and Installations, whether offshore or onshore, used by the Contractor to carry out Exploitation activities under an exploitation contract, as well as to enter its offices wherever situated.
+The Contractor shall permit the Authority to send its Inspectors who may be accompanied by a representative of its State or other party concerned in accordance with article 165 (3) of the Convention, aboard vessels and Installations, whether offshore or onshore, used by the Contractor to carry out Exploitation activities under an exploitation contract, as well as to enter its offices wherever situated.
 To that end, Members of the Authority, in particular the sponsoring State or States, shall assist the Council, the Secretary-General and Inspectors in discharging their functions under the Rules of the Authority.

 […]

+Inspectors shall:

-Inspectors shall follow all reasonable instructions and directions pertaining to the safety of life at sea given to them by the Contractor, the captain of the vessel or other relevant safety officers aboard vessels and Installations and shall avoid any undue interference with the safe and normal operations of the Contractor and of vessels and Installations.
+Follow all reasonable instructions and directions pertaining to the safety of life at sea given to them by the Contractor, the captain of the vessel or other relevant safety officers aboard vessels and Installations; and

-The Secretary-General shall report acts of violence, intimidation, abuse against or the wilful obstruction Regulation 97
+To the maximum extent possible, refrain from any undue interference with the safe and normal operations of the Contractor and of vessels and Installations unless the Inspector has reasonable grounds for believing that the Contractor is operating in breach of its obligations under an exploitation contract.

+Regulation 97

 Inspectors: general